Bcorp

 Article 12.
 Termination

-Users and Project Owners may request the termination of their accounts at any time, either directly via their user interface, by email to this address: [email protected] , or by a letter sent to ULULE SAS, 10 rue de Penthièvre, 75008 Paris, FRANCE.
+The User or Creator may request at any time the termination of his account, either directly via his user interface, by email at [email protected], or by mail addressed to ULULE SAS, 10 rue de Penthièvre, 75008 Paris, France.

-These General Terms and Conditions of Use may be terminated by the Company with notice of one (1) month.
+These General Terms and Conditions of Use may be terminated by the Company subject to a notice period of one (1) month.

-Furthermore, if Users fail to execute or comply with any of the obligations and stipulations indicated in these Terms and Conditions, the Company may modify, suspend, restrict or terminate access to the Site within fifteen (15) days after notification sent to the User has remained without response, in which case the User may not claim any indemnity, without prejudice to any damages the Company is entitled to claim to remedy the prejudice suffered.
+Furthermore, in case of non-execution or non-respect by the User of one of the obligations and stipulations provided in these presents, the Company may modify, suspend, limit or delete the access to the Site within a period of fifteen (15) days following a formal notice addressed to the User remained without effect, without the latter being able to claim any compensation of any kind, without prejudice to damages and interests that the Company would be entitled to claim to repair the suffered prejudice.

-In the event of a serious breach of any provisions of the General Terms and Conditions of Use, the Company is fully entitled to the cancel account of the User concerned without notice or notification, with no indemnity being due and without prejudice to any damages the Company is entitled to claim to remedy the prejudice suffered.
+In case of serious breach of one of the provisions of the General Terms of Use, the Company will be well founded to terminate the account of the User without notice or formal notice, without any compensation and without prejudice to damages and interests that the Company would be entitled to claim to repair the suffered prejudice.

 Article 13.
 Final Provisions